-Strawbery Banke Museum’s Center for Heirloom Garden Crafts in the restored Cotton Tenant House is designed as a teaching space for the Historic Landscape Department.
+Strawbery Banke Museum’s Horticulture Learning Center in the restored Cotton Tenant House is designed as a teaching space for the Historic Landscape Department.
 Complementing the Traditional Crafts Center in the adjacent house and bordering the Ethnobotanical Herb Garden (created in 2013), the Center’s programs preserve and interpret heirloom plants and gardens, teach hands-on garden crafts, and archive on-line learning opportunities utilizing the museum’s garden-related historical collections.

 Flower drying and wreath-making